Steppeschool/STM32-Audio-recording-/README.md

 # STM32-Audio-recording-
 This project is about sampling I2S Microphone and streaming data to the SD card in real-time.
 The communication with SD card is over SDIO periphral using FATFs stack.
 The code was developed using STM32CubeMx and STM32 HAL API.

-The video tutorial can be found on:
+The video tutorial can be found on Youtube:

 First part: https://youtu.be/NJXrJQPO7jk

 Second part: https://youtu.be/016LOU0Gf84